The Lincoln Center

 The outbreak of World War II shelved plans to continue inducting members, and it wasn’t until 1966 that the project was revived.
 M. Walter Dundore (inducted 1974), curator of the Beloit Historical Society, and Bart Swindall, executive director of the Greater Beloit Chamber of Commerce, brought the concept, now titled the Beloit Hall of Fame, back to life for Beloit’s Heritage Days celebrations.

 In every year since, Beloiters have continued to be inducted into the Beloit Hall of Fame, “... individuals whose efforts and vision for a better community distinguished themselves during their lifetime by making a significant contribution to the greater good of our Beloit area and its citizens, this Nation, and mankind, or otherwise brought fame to our community irrespective of their residence at the time of death.”
-Only individuals deceased for five or more years are eligible for induction.

 The Hall now numbers over 200 of these notable men and women, whose biographies are on file at the Lincoln Center.